evillan0315/vite-starter/README.md

-# Gemini TTS Frontend Application
+# Vite Starter Frontend Application

-This is the frontend application for the Gemini Text-to-Speech (TTS) service, built with React, TypeScript, and Vite.
-It provides a user interface for authentication, managing user profiles, and interacting with the backend TTS and WebSocket services.
+This is a versatile frontend application starter, built with React, TypeScript, and Vite.
+It provides a foundational user interface for authentication, managing user profiles, and interacting with backend services.

 ## ✨ Features